Grants Administration Standards

 Each year, the Commission approves the total amount of funding to be distributed to projects under the Small Grants Program in the following fiscal year.
 Applicants submit project proposals to the U.S. Fish and Wildlife Service's Division of Bird Habitat Conservation (Division) for the program's one funding cycle per year.
 After a preliminary review by Division staff, Joint Venture Coordinators, and Council staff, eligible proposals are presented to the Council for further review and ranking.
 The Council, which has been delegated final approval authority by the Commission, then selects the slate of projects to be funded and informs the Commission on its decision.
 The Division is responsible for administering the grants for the approved projects.

-For FY 2013 is a minimum of $3 million, authorized up to $5 million contingent on quality and number of proposals received.
+For FY 2014 is authorized up to $5 million contingent on quality and number of proposals received and funding avaible.